MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Around S-stars with equal carbon and oxygen, it is expected that oxygen is locked up in SiO and CO.
 SiO can condense into solid SiO.
 Thin films of amorphous SiO were formed by SiO vapor deposition on a Si(111) wafer and the dielectric function was fit with a Brendel oscillator model from 2 to 100 um at 300K.
 Figure 3 shows the dielectric functions, real and imaginary.

 The real indices in the txt file match Figure 3, but the imaginary don't.
-I assume that the real indices were found by taking the square root of the real dielectric function, and the imaginary were derived with Kramers-Kronig analysis.
+I assume that the real indices were found by taking the square root of the real dielectric function, and the imaginary were derived with Kramers-Kronig analysis or spline interpolation.
 Additionally, it looks like these filled in wavelengths from 14 to 100 um.
 --------------

 Exoplanet/Brown Dwarf Papers: